cbigger/gptd/README.md

 # **gptd**

-### Overview
+### <u>Overview</u>
-A systemd daemonization of the cli implementation of https://github.com/minimaxir/simpleaichat and the openai API.
+#### A Systemd AI Daemon

-The current gptd_v1 opens a unix domain socker server which forwards all incoming data to a single continuous ChatGPT conversation, providing a shared context for system software.
-Can be further configured with any OpenAI API available models (default: gpt-3.5-turb).
+The current vesrions open a unix domain socket server which forwards all incoming data to a configured model, providing a shared context, continuous chat, or private context, or one-shot command line STDIN and STDOUT use.
+Can be further configured with any OpenAI API available models (default: gpt-3.5-turb; huggingface integration coming soon!).

 There are currently two versions, v1.1 and v1.0.
 The former has done away with simpleaichat as a loadin/chat handler, and instead uses a tiny custom loader.
 The latter is kept for backwards compabitability and use with future simpleaichat development.

-This project includes the Python script(s) required for the continuous chat server, a systemd service file for running the service as a daemon on Debian-based Linux systems, a .deb, and standalone server and configuration files under gptd/src.
+This project repo includes:
+   - a .deb for easy install on debian-based systems
+   - an installable command-line client with various arguments
+   - python script(s) for the client and server for debugging and cli quick-use
+   - all the source code
 If you want the most stable files, use a versioned directory.
 It's best to use only scripts from the same version to be safe.
 **THE FILEPATHS IN THESE INSTRUCTIONS USE GENERIC, NON-VERSIONED DIRECTORY NAMES.
 Edit as needed.**